Applying for a Grant - Criteria and Procedures

 • Research

-• Projects that do not include a related public component
+• Projects that do not include a related public presentation (such as a recording with no corresponding performance)

-• Lectures/classes/performances that are neither by nor targeted to the next generation of Yiddish culture leaders
+• Lectures/classes/performances that are neither created by nor targeted to the next generation of Yiddish culture enthusiasts

 • Fundraising events